 Do you know how to maintain variable frequency drives (VFDs)?
 Doing so is easier than you might think.
 By integrating some simple, logical steps into your preventative maintenance program, you can ensure your drives provide many years of trouble-free service.
-Before looking at those steps, let's quickly review what a VFD is and how it works.
+Before looking at those steps, let's quickly review what a Lenze VFD is and how it works.

 A Quick Overview